cmangos/playerbots/README.md

 # Playerbots
 Bot AI Core from ike3 for cmangos classic, tbc and wotlk

+# How to install
+## Compiling Code
-💡  If you're new to building CMaNGOS, check the official guide https://github.com/cmangos/issues/wiki/Installation-Instructions
+If you're new to building CMaNGOS, check the official guide https://github.com/cmangos/issues/wiki/Installation-Instructions

 Important: to enable the playerbots you need to check it in cmake ( `BUILD_PLAYERBOTS` ✅ )

-💡  After successful build get aiplayerbot.conf file from "src/modules/Bots/playerbot/aiplayerbot%expansion.conf.dist" (based on expansion you use) and put it to the same folder where mangosd.conf and realmd.conf are, and remove ".dist" from its name
+After successful build get aiplayerbot.conf file from "src/modules/Bots/playerbot/aiplayerbot%expansion.conf.dist" (based on expansion you use) and put it to the same folder where mangosd.conf and realmd.conf are, and remove ".dist" from its name

-💡  Apply DB modifications:
+## Apply DB modifications
 - Using the `InstallFullDB.sh` script:
   1. Execute the script once to generate the `InstallFullDB.config` file, after that close the script
   2. Edit `InstallFullDB.config` and add `PLAYERBOTS_DB="YES"` at the end and save it